Looking for some fun, quirky, and unique things to do in Tokyo, Japan? You’re at the right place!

 2. Boost your cardio and hike Mount Takao.

 As you know, we love hiking and can’t pass up an opportunity to hike somewhere during our travels.
-Mount Takao (高尾山) is a best place to visit in Tokyo in any season.
-We visited in the fall and it was incredible to see the fall colored leaves.
+Japan has fantastic hiking trails to experience, and Mount Takao (高尾山) is the best place to visit in Tokyo in any season.
+We visited in the fall and it was incredible to see the fall-colored leaves.

 What is unique about Mount Takao is that this place has 8 different hiking trails to take depending on your fitness level.
 The hikes will take a few hours to complete and many of the trails connect.
 The most popular trail is Omotesando Trail (Trail #1) since it’s perfect for beginner hikers.
 The trail is paved and not technical.
 Along the way, you’ll pass by the beautiful Yakuoin Temple and get the chance to see monkeys at the Monkey Park.